Panasonic GH5 vs Nikon D600

-The Panasonic Lumix DC-GH5 and the Nikon D600 are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and September 2012.
+The Panasonic Lumix DC-GH5 and the Nikon D600 are two enthusiast cameras that were officially introduced, respectively, in January 2017 and September 2012.
 The GH5 is a mirrorless interchangeable lens camera, while the D600 is a DSLR.
 The cameras are based on a Four Thirds (GH5) and a full frame (D600) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Nikon provides 24.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Nikon provides 24.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GH5 vs Nikon D600

-An illustration of the physical size and weight of the Panasonic GH5 and the Nikon D600 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Panasonic GH5 and the Nikon D600.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH5 – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH5 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D600 is notably larger (17 percent) than the Panasonic GH5.
 Moreover, the D600 is markedly heavier (17 percent) than the GH5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
-You can find an overview of optics for the two cameras in the Micro Four Thirds Lens Catalog (GH5) and the Nikon Lens Catalog (D600).
+You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (GH5) and the Nikon Lens Catalog (D600).
 Mirrorless cameras, such as the Panasonic GH5, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The GH5 was somewhat cheaper (by 5 percent) than the D600 at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Panasonic GH5 vs Nikon D600